The disk_read function reads data from the storage device.

 - Specifies the physical drive number.

 - Pointer to the byte array to store the read data.
-The size of buffer must be in sector size * sector count.
+The size of data to be read is sector size * count bytes.

 - Specifies the start sector number in logical block address (LBA).